dsp-jetpack/JetPack/doc/deployment_guide.md

 #### DPDK

 The Data Plane Development Kit (DPDK) is a set of data plane libraries and network interface controller drivers for fast packet processing from Intel.
 DPDK runs inside user space, and gives applications direct access to raw traffic from NIC, completely bypassing kernel and kernel IP Stack.
-It further utilizes poll mode drivers (PMDs) and Hugepages to increase network performance.
+It further utilizes poll mode drivers (PMDs) and hugepages to increase network performance.

 #### OVS-DPDK